Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Introduction

-A rigorous explanation of all these observations demands the choice of an appropriate electronic model.
-The basic band structure in the vicinity of the Fermi-energy ($E_{F}$) has been known for many years from pioneering tight-binding (TB) calculations based on the extended-H\"{u}ckel method\cite {Whangbo1988}.
-There are two approximately 1D bands dispersing across $E_{F}$ , associated with there being two chains (and two formula units) per primitive cell.
-They have Mo $4d_{xy}$ character and for stoichiometric LiMo$ _{6}$O$_{17}$ they are each half filled.
-There are also two filled bands not far below $E_{F}.$ This basic picture agrees with the first local density-functional (DFT-LDA) calculation \cite{Satpathy2006}, performed with the linear muffin-tin orbital method (LMTO), and has been confirmed by ARPES.
-Higher-resolution low-temperature ARPES data and more accurate LDA-NMTO calculations show agreement even on the details \cite {13CORPESAllenHaverkort} of the filled bands.
+In the remainder of this introductory section, we give a more detailed overview of the theory relative to previous work, and describe the division of content between the three papers.

-There are two seminal many-body models which start from the zigzag arrangement ( $\diagdown _{\text{Mo1}}\diagup ^{\text{Mo4}}\diagdown $) of the Mo atoms forming a chain and regard the two chains per cell as a ladder \cite{Merino2012}\cite{Chudzinski2012}.
-Guided by LDA-LMTO band structures \cite{Satpathy2006,Jarlborg2012}, both models construct a TB model with $xy$ orbitals on Mo1 and Mo4, i.e. with four orbitals per cell, and hopping between nearest orbitals in a chain $(\tau \sim 0.8\,\mathrm{eV})$ \cite{hops, SlaterKosterEstimate}, in a ladder $\left( t_{\perp }\right) ,$ and in neighboring ladders $(t_{\perp }^{\prime }).$ This one-body part of the Hamiltonian is augmented by Coulomb repulsions: on-site ($U=6.4$\,eV \cite{Satpathy2006}) as well as intra- and inter-ladder ($V,\,V_{\perp },\,V_{\perp }^{\prime },...$).
-The two models use similar values for the inter-site repulsions ($V\sim V_{\perp }\sim $ 1\thinspace eV) and, within a factor two, for the perpendicular hoppings ($t_{\perp }\sim 20\,$\,meV).
+The basic band structure in the vicinity of $E_{F}$ has been known for many years from pioneering TB calculations based on the semi-empirical extended-H \"{u}ckel method \cite{Whangbo1988}.
+There are two approximately 1D-bands dispersing across $E_{F}$, associated with there being two equivalent chains of Mo atoms having a zigzag arrangement (zig-Mo1-zag-Mo4-zig), and two formula units per primitive cell.
+The two bands have Mo 4$d_{xy}$ character and for stoichiometric LiMo$_{6}$O$_{17}$ they are half-filled.
+There are also two filled bands not far below $E_{F}$.